Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**13 AUGUST**
+Gained feedback on the written material from Andrew in the morning.
+Afternoon off.
+Wrote the Abstract and corrected some mistakes within the dissertation draft.

+**12 AUGUST**
+Update website: add static address path, duplicated the current products and add tags, made a 404 page, add background transition, nav bar disappear when slide down, appear when slide up.
+Collected some inspiration on page transition and loading animation.

+**11 AUGUST**
+Finish the writing except for the chapter 4,5

 **10 AUGUST**
 Add more content to chapter3.
 Making change according to Andrew feedback.
 Make youtube cover for the interviews.